Monitoring US Treasury Supply-Demand with AI: A Practical Framework

 - High Supply ≠ Crisis: 2024-2026 Treasury supply hit record highs, yet 10Y yield stayed stable at 4.0-4.5%, market absorbed smoothly

-- Structural Optimization: Treasury's "more Bills, fewer Coupons" strategy eased long-end pressure, Bills share rose from 21% to 25%+
+- Structural Optimization: Treasury adopted "more Bills, fewer Coupons" based on TBAC recommendations, Bills share rose from under 20% to over 25%

 A Counterintuitive Market Phenomenon